anyuzx/Prongs/src/contents/posts/2014-11-13-pivot-algorithm.md

 --------

-## Python Implementation
+## Python Implementation Using Numpy and Scipy
 The implement of this algorithm in `Python` is very straightforward.
-The raw file can be found here
+The raw file can be found [here](https://gist.github.com/anyuzx/91ffa2ea98ceea1abba5f70cbc83b307)

 ```python
 import numpy as np